 Property management software is no longer a tool limited to large property management businesses.
-Affordable online products are widely available to landlords with portfolios of all sizes, and are being being adopted by more and more investors.
-LeaseRunner property management software is a powerful resource for property owners and managers looking to fill vacancies and make sure their lease agreements are in line with current local laws.
+At this point affordable online products are widely available to landlords with portfolios of all sizes, and are being being adopted by more and more investors.
+LeaseRunner property management software, for example, is a powerful resource for property owners and managers looking to fill vacancies and make sure their lease agreements are in line with current local laws.

 LeaseRunner Strengths Include: screening tenants, collecting rent online, and lawyer-reviewed lease agreements that are kept up-to-date with the constantly changing rental laws across the country.
 In addition, those lease documents are signed electronically on LeaseRunner’s platform, making an in-person meeting unnecessary.